spaceship-prompt/spaceship-prompt/docs/API.md

 ## `spaceship::exists <command>`

 This command validates that given program is available for execution.
-It returns zero exit code if a `command` exists and non-zero if `command` doesn't.
+It checks for PATH binaries, functions, and builtins.
+It returns zero exit code if a `command` exists and non-zero code otherwise.

 You can use this utility to check if some program is installed and perform actions conditionally.
 For example, you can either return an error and exit or continue script's execution.